Scarborough Spa Express: In the 2000s

 After 1988, there were occasional steam railtours to Scarborough, featuring locomotives which included 60800 Green Arrow, 46229 Duchess of Hamilton, 48151 Gauge O' Guild, 3440 City of Truro and 45596 Bahamas.

 It was not until 2002 that regular trips began again.
 These were introduced by West Coast Railways and ran from Scarborough to York and return for three days a week during July and August.
 The same format was used again in 2003.

 The National Railway Museum (NRM) began running a service directly from York to Scarborough in 2004.
 4472 Flying Scotsman, having just been acquired by the NRM, was the main locomotive used, but 45407 The Lancashire Fusilier was available in the event of any failure.
-5972 Olton Hall also stood in on at least one occasion, still wearing its Hogwarts Expres livery.
+5972 Olton Hall also stood in on at least one occasion, still wearing its Hogwarts Express livery.
 The NRM sponsored the SSE until the end of 2006, when they decided to hand over the running of the SSE to the Railway Touring Company.
 In 2007, the Railway Touring Company included the Harrogate loop in the SSE itinerary once more and ran a number of very successful tours during July and August.
 In 2008–2009, WCR took over the running of the SSE and they again utilised the Harrogate loop, running on three days a week during July and August.

 In 2010, the route was changed when gauging problems on the Harrogate loop put a stop to any steam locomotive using that route.
 This is how the Wakefield Circle was born, with WCR again running the SSE three days a week during July and August.
 The route was York----- and back to York; then, from York the usual trip to Scarborough and back to York and the Wakefield Circle as per the morning run, and finally returning to York at 21–00.
 It was intended that the same route would be used in 2012.

 As at 2019, it operates on selected Thursdays during the summer, being hauled by a WCR diesel from to York where a steam locomotive takes over for the journey to Scarborough.